glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 ![navkit.jpg](resources/navkit.jpg)

 ## Using NavKit
-It may look a little daunting, as there are a lot of options, but most of the time you won't need to adjust the settings.

 The first thing you may notice is the cell grid and the coordinate axes.
 Note that here Y is up and Z is forward, unlike in Hitman, which is Z-up and Y-forward.
-This is due to the tool NavKit uses (Recast) under the hood for a lot of the generation features.
+This is due to the tool NavKit uses ([Recast](https://recastnav.com/)) under the hood for a lot of the generation features.
 Don't worry, it will automatically convert between the coordinate systems as needed.

 With NavKit you can load, save, and visualize NAVP and AIRG files.
 You can also do the same with OBJ files, which are 3D model files.

 The main way to use NavKit is to follow these 4 steps:
 1. Extract a scene from the game to a `.nav.json` file.
-2. Take a `.nav.json` file and use it to build a `.obj` file.
+2. Take the `.nav.json` file and use it to build a `.obj` file.
 3. Take the `.obj` file and use it to build a `.navp`. file.
 4. Take the `.navp` file and use it to build a `.airg` file.